kyma-project/btp-manager/docs/operations.md

 ![Updating diagram](./assets/updating.svg)

-The updating logic is based on the chart files placed in the ChartPath.
+The updating logic is based on the chart files placed in the `ChartPath`.

-Config Map (btp-manager-config-map)

 The application creates a ConfigMap, `btp-manager-versions`, if one does not exist,  and then uses it for storing the following data:
 - the current version within currently installed gvks